More Info & Photos on Facebook!

 Seasonal Campfire Renewal & Burn Permits

 Seasonal Campfire Permits must be renewed annually beginning in January.
 Even if you have a permit from the previous year and have not changed the location or size of the campfire ring, it still needs to be renewed each year.
 The Fire Department renews these permits by appointment, or during the months of April, May, and June by drop-in on Thursdays from 6-8 p.m. and on Saturdays from 8 a.m. - Noon at the Fire Station.
 Bring your expired permit for renewal with you.
 If you are getting a first time permit, your campfire ring will need to be inspected by a warden before a permit is issued; call to make an appointment to do so.
 Construction Details are available from the NH Division of Forest & Lands.

 If you are interested in getting a brush permit, the brush pile will need to be inspected before a permit is issued.
 Please click the link above for complete details on what may be burned.
 Do not call a warden before 9 a.m. or after 5 p.m. to obtain a permit for a brush permit.
 Remember that brush permits are issued when the weather is favorable for burning but not during periods of high fire danger.
 For brush permits in permissible weather, please contact Hanover Dispatch at 643-2222 for the name of a warden.

 Fire Station ⁄ Meeting Room Calendar

-To request meeting space at the Fire Station Meeting Room, please email: firstname.lastname@example.org
+To request meeting space at the Fire Station Meeting Room, please contact Dillon Mock at: firstname.lastname@example.org or (603) 780-4963.

 Canaan and Enfield Fire Departments' Career Day for area students.